SpenceKonde/DxCore/megaavr/extras/Ref_Callbacks.md

 ```
 This is the ONLY one of these functions that is standard (other than init, setup, and loop, of course).

-initVariant is meant for variant files to call, but none of them ever do that on any core i've seen, and library authors use this sometimes for code that needs to run at startup.
-**DO NOT OVERRIDE THIS** in the sketch - it is reserved for library/core/board authors.
+initVariant is meant for variant files to call, but none of them ever do that on any core i've seen, and library authors use this sometimes for code that needs to run at startup. **NO SKETCH SHOULD EVER OVERRIDE THIS** - This hook is reserved for library and variant authors.
 It is part of the Arduino API and is present on all cores as far as I know.